Pattaya for Digital Nomads

 Shopping in Pattaya

 In amongst all the bars and massage shops, you'll find little shops and markets all over the city and these are all perfectly good places to shop.
-With so many tourists, there's a lot of competition to part them with their money.
-But I'm going to recommend two places specficially.
+With so many tourists, there's a lot of competition for their money, but I'm going to recommend two places specifically.

 Central Marina